binit92/redesigned-potato/README.md

  (we can keep it simple and submit directly to the master branch (instead of create child branch), there could be two people making changes parallely in a file, then we have to merge it.)

 ### Extreme Programming Paradigms:
- 1. Build Plan:
+ 1. Build Plan: <br>
   - Make a build plan that determines what will be the goals of each successive builds <br>
   - As each build starts, make a detailed plan. <br>

- 2. Small Releases:
+ 2. Small Releases: <br>
   - Three different builds <br>
   - 3 weeks to deliver the build <br>

- 3. System Methaphor
+ 3. System Methaphor: <br>
   - It is a "story" about the system. <br>
   - The initial project desc is the system metaphor. <br>

- 4. Simple Design
+ 4. Simple Design: <br>
   - Use simple designs for development. <br>
   - Every time a solution is proposed, it should be debated as to whether it is the simplest solution that can meet the required features. <br>
   - Overly complex designs should be avoided as a team principle. <br>

- 5. Testing
+ 5. Testing: <br>
   - Unit tests must be delivered with each build. <br>
   - Tests for individual sub-systems has to be created and tested. <br>

- 6.
+ 6. Refactoring: <br>
+  - After each build is delivered, have a meeting and decide what parts need to be cleaned up before development continues on the next build. <br>
+  - Make sure that test run successfully before and after each individual refactoring operation. <br>

+ 7.

 ### How to use IntellijIdea and submit directly from there:
  1. Download IntellijIdea Community Edition from: